NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 }
 ```

-## Additional Python Scripts for Hand Detection Model Training
+## Additional Python Scripts for Building Custom Hand Dataset
-### Auto CSV and TFRecord files Generator for TensorFlow Hand Detection Model Training
+### Auto Hand Dataset Generator
 The Generator is a number of Python scripts specialized for automatically detecting **a hand per frame** from a MP4 video using OpenCV API, saving the frames in JPEG format and generating CSV and TFRecord files for hand detection model training and evaluation.

 #### Motivations
 ***Flaws in Egohands Dataset***

-For the Egohands dataset, the hand gestures captured in most of the images do not exactly suit my need for hand detection on the Interactive Information Wall.
+For the Egohands dataset, the gestures captured in most of the images do not exactly suit my need for hand detection on the Interactive Information Wall.
 These gestures include:

 - holding the cards while playing card games
 - holding the chess pieces while playing chess